 RECREATION CENTER - $11,000,000

 In addition to the $2,500,000 the City allocated for a new recreation center to be built in the city, Cobb County is contributing $8,500,000 for its construction.
-Design is currently underway and will be complete by the end of 2017.
-Construction is slated for early 2018 and is anticipated to take approximately one year.
+Design documents are complete and construction is slated for February 2018 and is anticipated to take approximately one year.
 The new center will be located at the intersection of Cherokee Street and Logan Road in Logan Farm Park.
 The facility will feature a gymnasium with two full court basketball courts, a raised mezzanine walking track, a banquet hall, multipurpose room, classroom, and office space.

 NEWBERRY PARK IMPROVEMENTS - $350,000

 The project converted a dilapidated gravel parking lot to a new, paved parking lot creating 50 defined parking spots was completed in the Fall of 2017.
 Improvements included new curb and gutter, storm drain improvements, and landscaping.

 Currently Lemon Street on the north side of the railroad tracks is a one way road.
 The road is off set as it comes over the railroad tracks making for an offset intersection with Southside Drive.
 The city plans to use $1,000,000 in addition to other city funds to make Lemon Street a 2-way street where it will intersect with Cherokee Street and School Street at a new traffic circle.
 In addition the street will be extended to Taylor Street giving pedestrians and vehicles direct access to the newly expanded Logan Farm Park.

 Plans are currently being engineered, construction may begin in late 2016 or early 2017.